hivemq/helm-charts/tests-hivemq-platform-operator/README.md

 ./gradlew integrationTest -PcustomPlatformImageVariant=temurin21-ubi9
 ```

-The image is built from the latest platform distribution (`https://www.hivemq.com/releases/hivemq-latest.zip`) on top of the Java runtime base image of the variant.
+The image is built from the platform distribution of the `hivemq-platform` version in `gradle/libs.versions.toml` on top of the Java runtime base image of the variant.
 It is only served to the K3s cluster of the test run and is never published to a registry.

 The following variants are available: